AnubhavChakrabortynits/tictactoe.github.io/README.md

 # tictactoe.github.io

-this is tic tac toe web application amde using html css and javascript
+this is tic tac toe web application amde using html css and vanilla javascript

 link: